VLM-R1

 README:

-π Our VLM-R1 Math model reaches the top of the Open-Compass Math Leaderboard (under 4B parameters).
+π Our VLM-R1 Math model reaches the top of the Open-Compass Math Leaderboard (under 4B parameters) and OVD model achieves the state-of-the-art performance on OVDEval.

 Since the introduction of Deepseek-R1, numerous works have emerged focusing on reproducing and improving upon it.
 In this project, we propose VLM-R1, a stable and generalizable R1-style Large Vision-Language Model.

 Specifically, for the task of Referring Expression Comprehension (REC), we trained Qwen2.5-VL using both R1 and SFT approaches.
-The results reveal that, on the in-domain test data, the performance of the SFT model is slightly lower than that of the R1 model (as shown at the left of the figure below).
-However, on the out-of-domain test data, the SFT modelβs performance deteriorates significantly as the number of steps increases, while the R1 model shows a steady improvement (as shown at the right of the figure below).
+The results reveal that, on the in-domain test data, the performance of the SFT model shows little change compared to that of the R1 model base model when the number of training steps is relatively small (100β600 steps), while the R1 model shows a steady improvement (as shown at the left of the figure below).
+More importantly, on the out-of-domain test data, the SFT modelβs performance deteriorates slightly as the number of steps increases.
+Nevertheless, the RL model generalizes its reasoning ability to the out-of-domain data (as shown at the right of the figure below).

 This repository supports: